Tuition fee for international students

 Some students will be exempt from paying tuition fees based on residence in Norway or other close connections with Norway.
 Applications are processed based on the universities and colleges act and national regulations on education support.

 Students who have accepted an offer of admission, may apply for an exemption.
-Information on how to apply for an exemption will be provided after admission.
+For further information, see How do I apply for an exemption from paying tuition fees?

 Documentation of funding for study permit